BrokenShards/MiCore/readme.md

 ## Changelog

+### Version 0.10.0
+- Added generic `TypeRegister` class that is used for registering string IDs to types and using the IDs to create objects of the registered types. `ComponentRegister` inherits from this.
+- Added `SubscribeEvents(Window)` and `UnsubscribeEvents(Window)` virtual methods to `MiObject` to replace `MiComponent` and `MiEntity`'s `TextEntered(TextEventArgs)` method and expand for other events.
+- `MiComponent` now contains virtual functions `OnAdd()` and `OnRemove()` that are triggered when the component is added to and removed from an entity; these are intended to initialize the new parent entities' other components.
+- Added virtual `Refresh()` method to `MiComponent` that is called before `OnUpdate(float)` for refreshing a components' visual elements without updating runtime logic. `MiEntity.Refresh()` is also included as a passthrough.
+This is so components and entities can be visualized without being interacted with.

+### Version 0.9.1
+- Fixed bug where `MiEntity.LoadFromStream(BinaryReader)` would report failure even when it succeeded.

 ### Version 0.9.0
 - Added functionality to `MiEntity` for retrieving children by component.
 - Fixed bug with `MiEntity.AddComponent` where if the component is added successfully, but adding